jfalcou/eve/README.md

 ## Purpose

-EVE is a re-implementation of the old EVE SIMD library by Falcou et al. which for a while was named Boost.SIMD.
-It's a C++20 and onward implementation of a type based wrapper around SIMD extensions sets for most current architectures.
-It aims at showing how C++20 can be used to design and implement efficient, low level, high abstraction library suited for high performance.
+EVE is a re-implementation of the old EVE SIMD library by Falcou et al., which for a while was named Boost.SIMD.
+It's a C++20 and onward implementation of a type-based wrapper around SIMD extensions sets for most current architectures.
+It aims to show how C++20 can be used to design and implement an efficient, low-level, high-abstraction library suited for high performance.

-It's a research project first and an open source library second.
-We reserve the right to change API and baseline compiler required until the first official 0.1 release.
-However, we'll try to minimize disruption.
+It's a research project first and an open-source library second.
+We reserve the right to change the API and baseline compiler required until the first official 0.1 release.
+However, we'll try to minimise disruption.
 Semantic versioning will ensure API retro-compatibility if anything huge needs to change.

 ## Getting Started